CarolinWickner/aquarium-shop/README.md

 ## Further steps
 - Introduce composer autoloader and move classes to namespaces. :white_check_mark:
 - Write unit tests in phpunit. :white_check_mark:
-- Start a new symfony project and move aquarium-shop to DIC
+- Start a new symfony project and move aquarium-shop to DIC :white_check_mark: